chrisvdev/chrisvdev.github.io/README.md

 # Yes this Landing Page is based on Create React App Boilerplate

+And i used as base the video of EGATOR, basically because i was searching ideas to make quickly my landing page and I found his video, I like it, I took it, modified some things and added more functionality.
+Thanks [EGATOR!](https://www.youtube.com/watch?v=G-Cr00UYokU)

 ## The idea behind...

 I want to use this as my LandingPage and a demonstration of part o my skills.